 leaving me at my window to watch blowing snow.

 Leaving me holed up just like him but unsleeping

-while the plague harvests its bumper crop of souls.
+while the pandemic harvests a bumper crop of souls.

 I envy his long slow dreams of bees and honey